BirchKwok/lynsedb/docs/index.md

 ```

 Python 3.9 or newer is required.
 Wheels are published for common macOS, Linux,
-and Linux environments.
-Native Windows environments are not supported; on
-Windows, use WSL 2 (Windows Subsystem for Linux) or Docker.
+and Windows environments; native Windows builds use MSVC.

 ## First search